Time After Time (Cyndi Lauper song)

-"Time After Time" is a song by American pop singer Cyndi Lauper from her debut studio album, She's So Unusual (1983).
+"Time After Time" is a song by the American pop singer Cyndi Lauper from her debut album, She's So Unusual (1983).
 It was released as the album's second single in March 1984, by Epic and Portrait Records.
 Written by Lauper and Rob Hyman, who also provided backing vocals, the song was produced by Rick Chertoff.
 It was written in the album's final stages, after "Girls Just Want to Have Fun", "She Bop" and "All Through the Night" had been written or recorded.
 The writing began with the title, which Lauper had seen in TV Guide, referring to the science fiction film Time After Time (1979).

 "Time After Time" received positive reviews from music critics, with many commending it as a solid and memorable love song.
 It has since been named as one of the greatest pop songs of all time by many media outlets, including Rolling Stone, Nerve, and MTV.
 The song was also nominated for the Grammy Award for Song of the Year at the 27th Annual Grammy Awards.
 Commercially, "Time After Time" was another success for Lauper, becoming her first No. 1 hit single in the United States, topping the Billboard Hot 100 on June 9, 1984, and remaining at the top for two weeks.
 It additionally peaked at No. 6 on the Australian Kent Music Report chart and No. 3 on the UK singles chart.